Skip to content

 Objectives:

-• Determine the biological component(s) that lead to soil being suppressive against SDS establishment and SCN proliferation.
+• Determine the biological component(s) that lead to soil being suppressive against sudden death syndrome (SDS) establishment and soybean cyst nematode (SCN) proliferation.

 • Develop an understanding of timing required for initiation and establishment of suppressive soils.